 To define the scattering structure, use the sound-hard boundary condition on the pairs, which sets sound-hard boundary conditions on all boundaries in each pair.
-Also define the far-field variable for the scattered field at the probe positions (p_s_probe).
+Also define the far-field variable for the scattered field at the probe positions (p s probe).

-- I Choose Physics>Boundary Settings. - 2 Select all exterior boundaries and pick Radiation condition from the Boundary condition list.
+- I Choose Physics>Boundary Settings. - 2 Select Boundary 1, then double-click the Select by group check box to select all exterior boundaries.
+From the Boundary condition list, select Radiation condition.
 The PMLs work best with a radiation condition on the outside. - 3 Click the Pairs tab to enable pair selection.
-Select Pairs 6-13 and Sound hard boundary (wall) from the Boundary condition list. - 4 Go to the Far-field page. - 5 Type p_s_probe in the Name column of the first table row.
+Select Pairs 6-13 and Sound hard boundary (wall) from the Boundary condition list. - 4 Click the Boundaries tab, then go to the Far-Field page. - 5 Type p_s_probe in the Name column of the first table row.
 When moving to the next cell in the table default values appear in the Field and Normal derivative columns.
 All the selected boundaries have a sound-hard boundary condition.
 This means that the normal derivative of the total pressure, p_t , is zero.
 Because you use the scattered field formulation, the normal derivative for the pressure variable, $p = p_t - p_i$, is equal to $-\mathbf{n} \cdot \nabla p_i$.
 The accuracy of the far-field calculation increases if you enter this expression as the normal derivative.
 However, because the scatterer is thin, you can simplify the problem further by noting that the normal derivative of the incident pressure, p_i , is equal in magnitude but of opposite signs for two points on opposite sides of the thin scatterer surface.
-Therefore, as is expressed in Equation 4-3, the corresponding contributions to the Helmholtz-Kirchhoff integral cancel.

-- 6 In view of the preceding discussion, set the Normal derivative to 0. - 7 Set the Type of integral to Full integral. - 8 Click OK to close the dialog box.
+Therefore, as is expressed in Equation 4-3, the corresponding contributions to the Helmholtz-Kirchhoff integral cancel. - 6 In view of the preceding discussion, set the Normal derivative to 0. - 7 Set the Type of integral to Full integral. - 8 Click OK to close the dialog box.